Introduction

 Places?
 OK for more reading at Facebook on this topic, click here.Account > Privacy Settings > Customize Settings > Things I Share > Edit privacy settings for existing photo albums and videos

 If you have albums or photos, they may be grouped into a gallery display at this point.
-Simply adjust your settings as shown below, for Profile Pictures.Now let us go Back to the Privacy Settings page and explore Applications and websites settings.
+Simply adjust your settings as shown below, for Profile Pictures.Account > Privacy Settings > Apps, Games and Websites

 Some extra options for applcations: